Stability for multivalued McKean-Vlasov stochastic differential equations: Introduction

 In this paper, we first study the existence and uniqueness of strong solutions to Eq.(\ref{eq1}) under non-Lipschitz conditions.
 Our result (Theorem \ref{EU}) can cover \cite[Theorem 3.1]{CHI} and \cite[Theorem 3.3]{RW} for the time homogeneous case.
-Then, the classical It\^{o}'s formula for SDEs is extended to multivalued McKean-Vlasov SDEs.
-We emphasize that the It\^{o}'s formula for multivalued McKean-Vlasov SDEs (Theorem \ref{if}) is different from the It\^{o}'s formula for McKean-Vlasov SDEs (c.f. \cite[Proposition 3.1]{QW}).
+Then, the classical It\^{o} formula for SDEs is extended to that for multivalued McKean-Vlasov SDEs.
+We emphasize that the It\^{o} formula for multivalued McKean-Vlasov SDEs (Theorem \ref{if}) is different from the It\^{o} formula for McKean-Vlasov SDEs (c.f. \cite[Proposition 3.1]{QW}).
 After this, the stability for the strong solution to Eq.$(\ref{eq1})$ is considered.
-We offer sufficient conditions to assure the exponential stability of the second moment in terms of Lyapunov functions.
-Next, by a similar way, it is shown that the exponentially 2-ultimate boundedness of its solution holds.
+We offer sufficient conditions to assure the asymptotic stability of the second moment in terms of Lyapunov functions.
 Finally, we prove the almost surely asymptotic stability for the strong solution to Eq.$(\ref{eq1})$.
-Here we recall that the appearance of the maximal monotone operator causes a lot of trouble in the deduction.
+Here we remind that the appearance of the maximal monotone operator causes a lot of trouble in the deduction.

 The rest of the paper is organized as follows.
-In Section \ref{fram}, we recall some basic notation and introduce maximal monotone operators and derivatives for functions on $\cM_{2}(\mR^d)$.
+In Section \ref{fram}, we recall some basic notation and introduce maximal monotone operators and derivatives for functions on $\cP_{2}(\mR^d)$ with respect to the measures.
 In Section \ref{SU}, we prove that Eq.(\ref{eq1}) has a unique strong solution under non-Lipschitz conditions.
-Next we extend the classical It\^o's formula to the It\^o formula for multivalued McKean-Vlasov SDEs in Section \ref{geneito}.
-Then in Section \ref{stab} we present the exponential stability of second moments, the exponentially 2-ultimate boundedness and the almost surely asymptotic stability for the strong solution to Eq.$(\ref{eq1})$.
+Next we extend the classical It\^o formula to that for multivalued McKean-Vlasov SDEs in Section \ref{geneito}.
+Then in Section \ref{stab} we present the asymptotic stability of second moments and the almost surely asymptotic stability for the strong solution to Eq.$(\ref{eq1})$.
+Finally, an example is given to explain our result in Section \ref{app}.

 The following convention will be used throughout the paper: $C$ with or without indices will denote different positive constants whose values may change from one place to another.